adhyan-jain/Event-management-system/README.md.txt

 You can use these credentials to log in and test the application.

 Technical Details
-This application uses HTML, CSS, and JavaScript to create a dynamic and interactive user interface.
+This application uses HTMLto create a dynamic and interactive user interface.
 It also uses local storage to store user authentication information.

 License
 This software is licensed under the MIT License.